vale-cocoa/Graph/README.md

 Practically these two methods memoize the strongly connected components inside a cache, thus they may perform in amortized O(1) complexity when a result has been already constructed for an another query made earlier.

 ### `GraphTransitiveClosure`
+Create this utility by using the initializer `init(graph:)`, which takes the graph to query as its parameter.
+Then query it for reachablity from a source vertex to another destination vertex (both must be in queried graph) via the instance method `rachability(source:destination:)` , which returns a boolean value as result.
+The *transitive closure* is usallly used for directed graphs, although this utility can be built with both directed or undirected graphs.
+* When the queried graph is undirected, then internally the utility will just adopt the connection components of the graph to determine vertices reachability: that is in an undirected graph all vertices in the same connected component are connected to each other.
+Such connected components for the queried graph are built the first time a query is made, and are valid for every vertex in the graph used as source parameter.
+* For queried directed graphs , the utility builds the reachability map from the given `source` vertex and check if it contains the given `destination` vertex.
+Such map for the given `source` vertex gets memoized after being built the first time, thus when querying again the same `source` vertex for reachability towards another `destination` vertex, it gets most likely reused avoiding the process of rebuilding it.
+Note that these reachability maps for every `source` vertex are individually and lazily built the first time such vertex is queried.